neurobin/jinarch/README.md

 # STEPS

-**jinarch** tries to automate an offline installation except the partitioning step.
+**jinarch** tries to automate archlinux installation except the partitioning step.
 You will have to partition the disks manually. **jinarch** will only let you select the partitions for different mount points (/, /home, /boot, /var etc..) and then mount it.
 It does not create/delete/change/format any partitions in any way.

 The installation involves the following steps: